 or 2/3 cups of milk for a lighter consistency.

-I never use 1:2 ratio is too runny for me.
+I never use 1:2 ratio as it is too runny for me.

 How to Make Peanut Butter Overnight Oats